metal3-io/metal3-io.github.io/try-it.md

 $ ./scripts/provision/worker.sh
 ```

 At this point, the `Machine` actuator will respond and try to claim a
 `BareMetalHost` for this `Metal3Machine`.
 You can check the logs of the actuator.

-First check the names of the pods running in the `baremetal-operator-system` namespace and the output should be something similar
+First, check the names of the pods running in the `baremetal-operator-system` namespace and the output should be something similar
 to this:

 ```console